 Patients who need fast access to medical services are increasingly turning to walk-in, or retail, clinics for assistance.
 In many states, the clinics are run by family nurse practitioners (FNPs) who have the training and skills to treat patients from infancy through older adulthood.

-Retail clinics are filling gaps in primary care medicine across the United States and transforming healthcare delivery to make it faster, more accessible and less expensive.
-The American Association of Nurse Practitioners (AANP) said nurse practitioners who work in retail clinics play an important role in healthcare because they can provide expert, patient-friendly care.
+Retail clinics are filling gaps in primary care medicine across the United States and transforming health care delivery to make it faster, more accessible, and less expensive.
+These clinics carry the endorsement of the American Association of Nurse Practitioners (AANP), which acknowledges that they can be a practical option for patients who might not otherwise be able to receive timely care.

-At the same time, the market for walk-in clinics is expected to reach more than $7 billion by 2025, which is more than five times the size it was two years ago.
-The growth will bring even more opportunities for FNPs.
+The market for walk-in clinics is expected to reach more than $8 billion by 2027, which is a projected 10.2% increase since 2018, according to a market research study by the Insight Partners.
+The growth will bring even more opportunities for FNPs, who will be an integral part of this growth.

-The AANP said FNPs are vital to providing care in retail clinics.
-To ensure that FNPs and patients are provided with the best healthcare environments, the AANP developed these clinic standards:
+The AANP reports that FNPs are vital to providing care in retail clinics.
+To ensure FNPs and patients are provided with the best health care environments, the AANP developed these clinic standards:

-- NPs who work in retail clinics must have all of the appropriate education and certification and be recognized to practice as NPs in the state where the clinic is located.
+- NPs who work in retail clinics must have all the appropriate education and certification and be recognized to practice as NPs in the state where the clinic is.

-- NPs must be consulted in the early stages of the clinic development regarding the policies, practice guidelines and operational procedures.
+- NPs must be consulted in the early stages of the clinic development about policies, practice guidelines, and operational procedures.

 - NPs must be part of the management team establishing and running the clinic.